Fishing Locations and Access

 Most fishing methods can be used with good success.
 The terrain encountered is varied and ranges from tree-lined clear bush rivers to kilometres of farmland fishing.

-The famous Kai Iwi Lakes near Dargaville, and the man-made reservoirs in Whangarei and Kerikeri, provide other options for anglers.
+The man-made reservoirs in Whangarei and Kerikeri provide options for anglers.
 The Northland fishery caters for everyone’s taste, ability, and technique with plenty of accessible water.
 Landowners are usually obliging and access to angling spots is generally good, but please check with them for permission to enter their land.
 There are hundreds of kilometres of fishable waters throughout the region, so try some exploring; check current regulations and enjoy one of Northland's best kept secrets.

 Anglers are asked to check their boats and gear to ensure that NO aquatic plants are brought into the waterways.
 Nuisance aquatic plants establish very easily in Northland, with the potential for an environmental disaster to occur.